-Speaking for myself, I needed not one, not two, but three big wake up calls before I started putting my own needs first (you can find out more here - spoiler alert, these alarm bells included hospitalisation and a car crash...) - but nothing else has ever made more difference to my business.
+Speaking for myself, I needed not one, not two, but three big wake up calls before I started putting my own needs first (these alarm bells included hospitalisation and a car crash...) - but nothing else has ever made more difference to my business.
 I now consider my daily nap as one of my highest work priorities (and solemnly add it to my bullet journal daily to do list - taking great pleasure in crossing out the little box for it later) and see breaks for meditation and short walks by the sea as key to getting everything important done each day - not least because, if I don't take breaks, I lose sight of what 'important' actually is, and get sucked into a vortex of small reactive tasks that don't move my business forward at all.

 In fact, I just decided to walk my talk and take a break from writing this blog post to wander down to the sea with my husband for a ten minute 'reset'.